-The District's policy is to maintain mitigation and emergency plans and procedures, as well as the physical condition of its levees, at the level required to be eligible for disaster public and individual assistance programs such as the Federal Stafford Act as well as the California Disaster Assistance Act (CDAA).
+The District's policy is to maintain mitigation and emergency plans and procedures, as well as the physical condition of its levees, at the level required to be eligible for disaster public and individual assistance under the Federal Stafford Act, as well as the California Disaster Assistance Act (CDAA).
 Emergency operations will be conducted and documented in compliance with conditions of those programs for reimbursement of disaster expenses.
-The District has assigned its District Engineer and District Secretary to maintain necessary documentation during an emergency and to participate in any available assistance programs after a disaster on behalf of the District.
+The District has assigned its District Engineer to maintain necessary documentation during an emergency and to participate in any available assistance programs after a disaster on behalf of the District.